 A lot of times, especially in minor fender benders, the other driver will ask you not the call the cops.
-They suggest you just trade insurance information and go home.
+They suggest you just trade insurance company information and go home.
 No matter how tempting this may be, you can’t agree to this.
-You need to call the police no matter what.
+You need to call the police and make a police report no matter what.

-There are several reasons why the other driver may ask you not to call the police:
+There are several reasons why the other driver may ask you not to call the authority: